ds-04/amanda_deploy/README.md

 This role relies upon the existence of two inventory groups, within your main inventory or one you call when running the playbooks/tasks.
 - amanda_server
 - amanda_client

+A mimimal setup to simply test would be to have the server and client on the same system:

+[amanda_server]
+myhost.xx.yy

+[amanda_client]
+myhost.xx.yy

 # Structure as seen from playbook dir